ProgramistAcademy/RubyApril-2016/README.md

-# Ruby Essential Training - March 2016
+# Ruby Essential Training - April 2016

 The Github repo for the first course from Academy Programist - "Ruby Essential Training".